lunarmodules/ldoc/doc/doc.md

-A section doc-comment has the same structure as a normal doc-comment; the summary is used as the new section title, and the description will be output at the start of the function details for that section.
+A section doc-comment has the same structure as a normal doc-comment; the summary is used as the new section title, and the description will be output at the start of the function details for that section; the name is not used, but must be unique.

-In any case, sections appear under 'Contents' on the left-hand side.
+Sections appear under 'Contents' on the left-hand side.
 See the [winapi](http://stevedonovan.github.com/winapi/api.html) documentation for an example of how this looks.